Frege/frege-repl/README.md

 <tr>
 <td>:l &lt;path&gt;</td>
 <td>To load Frege code snippets from a file.
 All the declarations from the file will be compiled into default
 REPL module.
-Hence the Frege source file cannot have module declaration. cannot have a module name.</td>
+Hence the Frege source file cannot have module declaration.</td>
 </tr>
 <tr>
 <td>:r</td>